Vishal-Agg1/AI-RES/README.md

-# ShareIt
+# AI-RES
-A Secure File Sharing Platform designed for seamless and encrypted file transfers, ensuring fast and hassle-free sharing between users.
+A Secure AI  Based Resume Sharing and Analysing Platform based on latest industrial trends for both Job-Seekers and Employeers.
+Also heelp you resume making a hassle free process.